sgibbons/cenum/README.md

 # C-style enums for ruby

-Full readme can be found here: https://github.com/microsage/cenum
+Full readme can be found at [microsage's branch](https://github.com/microsage/cenum)

 ## New features